sidestream-tech/.github/.github/ISSUE_TEMPLATE/30-milestone.md

     - [ ] create helm chart for deployment (must be an issue)
     - [ ] test deployment of helm chart to our own cluster (must be an issue)
     - [ ] deploy the helm chart to the customer cluster (must be an issue)
-- [ ] Frontend
+- [ ] a landing user area exists
+    - frontend
         - implement the base layout
             - [ ] add the sidebar component
             - [ ] add the sidebar container
             - [ ] glue in the sidebar container to the app
-    - implement the operators view
+        - implement user login / logout
             - [ ] ...
+    - Backend
+        - [ ] research and discuss a user management solution
+        - [ ] add the user management solution to the backend
-- [ ] Backend
+        - [ ] addd login, logout, registration endpoints based on user management solution
-    - ...
 - [ ] ...